FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

 }
 ```
 ## Misc
+When you synthesise the module out-of-context you may want to use the following instruction instead of using the 1st instruction:
-1. Copy the VHDL folder from your Vivado HLS project to the ./Sources folder
+*Copy the VHDL folder from your Vivado HLS project to the ./Sources folder*